FD155/SupervisedLearningInterface/README.md

 # SupervisedLearningInterface
-Project - Realization of a data analysis interface by supervised learnin
+Project - Realization of a data analysis interface by supervised learning